joshuaf4837/cyoa-amusment-park/choices/still-with-your-class.md

 Still with your class
 ---
-Thank Goodness you stayed with your class!
-You arrived safely home!
+Since you stayed with your class, You arrived safely home!

 [Get home safe](Amusment-Park.md)